Houston residents left sweltering after Beryl with over 1.7 million still lacking power

 Beryl, which made landfall early Monday as a Category 1 hurricane, has been blamed for at least seven U.S. deaths — one in Louisiana and six in Texas — and at least 11 in the Caribbean.

+Nim Kidd, head of the state’s division of emergency management, emphasized that restoring power was the top priority.

+Patrick, who is serving as acting governor while Gov. Greg Abbott is overseas, said nursing homes and assisted living centers were the highest priority.
+Sixteen hospitals were running on generator power Tuesday morning, according to the Federal Emergency Management Agency.

-More than 1.7 million homes and businesses around Houston lacked electricity Tuesday night, down from a peak of over 2.7 million on Monday, according to PowerOutage.us.
-For many, it was a miserable repeat after storms in May killed eight people and left nearly 1 million without power amid flooded streets.
+For many in the Houston area it was a miserable repeat after storms in May killed eight people and left nearly 1 million without power amid flooded streets.

 Patrons on Tuesday lined up on one block to eat at KFC, Jack in the Box or Denny’s.
 Dwight Yell took a disabled neighbor who did not have power to Denny’s for some food.